 The Act identifies and protects heritage places and objects that are of significance to Victoria, including:

 - cultural landscapes

-The Act establishes a legislative framework for heritage protection in Victoria, replacing the Historic Buildings Act 1981, the Historic Shipwrecks Act 1981 and part of the Archaeological and Aboriginal Relics Preservation Act 1971.
+The Heritage Act 2017 replaces the Heritage Act 1995, which established a legislative framework for heritage protection in Victoria that replaced the Historic Buildings Act 1981, the Historic Shipwrecks Act 1981 and part of the Archaeological and Aboriginal Relics Preservation Act 1971.

 Maritime heritage legislation

 Shipwrecks are protected in Victoria under the Victorian Heritage Act 1995 and the Commonwealth Historic Shipwrecks Act 1976.